-The Device Chronicle interviewed Sebastian Haid, Product owner, Team Train Tracking, Sensonic to learn about how distributed acoustic sensing is advancing the sensing of potential adverse impacts on rail tracks.
+The Device Chronicle interviewed Sebastian Haid, Product Owner, Train Tracking and Information Provisioning, Frauscher Sensonic to learn about how Distributed Acoustic Sensing (DAS) is advancing the sensing of potential adverse impacts on railway tracks.

-Sebastian trained as an astrophysicist and graduated with expertise in magneto-hydrodynamics, big data analysis, high-performance computing, simulations and theoretical physics.
-Sensonic is part of the Frauscher group and develops railway specific solutions based on fibre optic sensing.
-FOS is the best technology for sensing for enabling accurate quantitative measurement and analysis of real rail events such as track vibration.
+Sebastian is trained as an astrophysicist and graduated with expertise in magneto-hydrodynamics, big data analysis, high-performance computing, simulations and theoretical physics.
+Sensonic is part of the Frauscher group and develops railway specific solutions based on DAS.
+DAS is an excellent technology for sensing vibrations in the vicinity of fiber optic cables and tracks along which these cables are laid.
+These vibrations can then be quantitatively analysed to identify moving objects, people and events along railroad tracks.

 Distributed acoustic sensing comes to rail

 Sebastian begins by explaining that train tracking information provisioning is a growing field.
-Distributed Acoustic Sensing and fibre optic sensing has been used in many industries since the 1970s for application in oil & gas such as pipeline monitoring and perimeter defense.
-Its use in rail came later in 2014 when Frauscher – the parent company of Sensonic introduced a sensor product into the segment.
-Sensonic has since innovated further and by collaborating with 12 progressive partners from the sector, Sebastian and his product and operations team have adapted the sensor technology to make appropriate solutions for important use cases such as condition monitoring.
+Distributed Acoustic Sensing has been used in many industries since the 1970s for application in oil and gas such as pipeline monitoring and perimeter defence.
+Its use in rail came later in 2014 when Frauscher – the parent company of Sensonic – introduced a sensor product into the segment.
+Sensonic has since innovated further and by collaborating with many progressive partners from the sector, Sebastian and the development teams have adapted the sensor technology to make appropriate solutions for important use cases such as condition monitoring.
 The partners provide access to the base information and then Sensonic performs the data processing and analysis.
-The partners include freight lines with single tracks and 2km long trains full of iron ore, regional lines carrying passengers; mainlines with mixed traffic and finally high speed lines with high speed passenger trains.
-Sebastian explains that Sensonic addresses all the rail segments with the exception of metros and tramways.
-He explains the challenge here: “Laying fibre to do sensing on trams is very difficult as these vehicles share the same road space as heavy trucks and so it is very challenging to disambiguate vibrations coming from the two different sources in this case.”
+The partners include freight lines with single tracks and 2 km long trains full of iron ore, regional lines carrying passengers; mainlines with mixed traffic and finally high speed lines with high speed passenger trains.
+Sebastian explains that Sensonic addresses all the rail segments with the most challenging being tramways.
+He explains the challenge here: “Laying fibre to do sensing on trams is very difficult as these vehicles share the same road space as heavy trucks and so it is challenging to disambiguate vibrations coming from these two different sources.”

 Explaining how distributed acoustic sensing works

-Next, Sebastian explains how acoustic sensing works.
-It is, he says, a “80km long microphone which is one sensor.
-Whenever or wherever something is happening on or near the track, we can hear or receive the vibrations, we get less than 10 terabytes of data per day and at the sensor box, we must extract insights from the data.
-The Sensonic team identifies trains and the wheel-rail interaction.
+Next, Sebastian explains how DAS works.
+It is, he says, a “80 km long microphone which is one sensor.
+Whenever or wherever something is happening on or near the track, we can measure the vibrations.
+And vibrations are powerful representatives of physical processes within mechanical systems.
+Daily life examples are the stethoscope for medical use or ultrasound for non-destructive workpiece examination.
+The continuous monitoring of a railway track generates huge amounts of data from which we must extract insights from the data.
+Sensonic identifies trains, monitors the wheel-rail interface and looks for environmental events.
 Then from the data, insights can be gathered to answer a series of critical questions such as:

-- Is there something wrong with the wheel or the rail track?
+- Is there something wrong with the wheel or the track?

 - Are there people trespassing over the track